Hritabhash1/Blogify/README.md

 Deployment
 This app is ready to be deployed on platforms like Render, Heroku, or Vercel.
 If deploying to Render, make sure to use persistent storage for file uploads, such as AWS S3, since Render's filesystem is ephemeral.

-Example Deployment on Render
-Push the code to a GitHub repository.
-Create a new Render web service.
-Connect your GitHub repository to Render.
-Set up environment variables on Render:
-MONGO_URL
-JWT_SECRET
-Deploy the service.
-Contributing
-Fork the repository.
-Create a new branch (git checkout -b feature-branch).
-Make your changes.
-Commit your changes (git commit -am 'Add new feature').
-Push to the branch (git push origin feature-branch).
-Create a new Pull Request.
-License
-This project is licensed under the MIT License - see the LICENSE file for details.

 Acknowledgments
 Node.js